scilus/scil-documentation/source/arriving/welcome.rst

   | Your supervisor will ask them for you.
 You should receive an email.

 * | **Ask to be added to the SCIL Team**
-  | You can connect to the SCIL Team on Microsoft Teams with your CIP and university's password.
+  | You can connect to the SCIL Team on Microsoft Teams with your CIP and University password.

 * | **Join the calendars**
   | Ask a supervisor to add you to the SCIL Google calendars.
 We note our lab meetings, events and other important information there.
 Your supervisor can also add you to his personal calendar. * Tip.
 It's easier if you have a gmail account.